Plate of smoked meats.

 • Brunswick

-Hit up at Welcome to Brunswick's food hall every Tuesday, Wednesday or Thursday evening to enjoy an all-you-can-eat bottomless dumplings feast for just $29.
+Hit up at Welcome to Brunswick's food hall every Tuesday, Wednesday, Thursday or Friday evening to enjoy an all-you-can-eat bottomless dumplings feast for just $29.
 What a steal!
-Bookable across two 90-minute sessions from 6pm or 8pm, the dumpling dinner includes roving dim sims, steamed buns, street dumplings and tasty plant-based options, too (get a sneak peak of the full menu here).
-Every Tuesday and Wednesday night, too, local DJs will be spinning tracks to keep the party pumping.
+Bookable across 90-minute sessions from 5:30pm to 7:30pm onwards, the dumpling dinner includes roving dim sims, steamed buns, street dumplings and tasty plant-based options, too (get a sneak peak of the full menu here).
 You can make a booking here.

 • South Melbourne